Kentucky is known for horse racing and is (unsurprisingly) considered the horse capital of the world.

 The first step in becoming prepared for a landslide is to know your risk level.
 Look for local topography maps to identify vulnerable places.
 Even if your property is not at risk, your community might be.

-Learn alternative roads in case one of them gets destroyed or blocked during a landslide.
+Once you've locate the safest place to evacuate to, memorize alternative roads to get there in case of road closures due to destruction or blockage during a landslide.
 For mitigation strategies and safety tips, check out our guide on landslide preparedness.

 7. Extreme Heat and Drought